Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Towards Reliable Planning in Embodied Open-World Environments

 Current LLM-based planners usually query the LLM once at the beginning of every episode and use the output plan throughout the episode \cite{huang2022language,progprompt}.
-However, as demonstrated by Figure~\ref{fig:succ_vs_steps}, such one-shot planning methods often fail on long-horizon tasks that require many sub-goals.
+However, as demonstrated by Figure~\ref{fig:challenge}, such one-shot planning methods often fail on long-horizon tasks that require many sub-goals.
 This is caused by two major issues.
 First, since the correct plan for long-horizon tasks needs to respect various complex preconditions, it is extremely hard for the LLM to generate a flawless plan directly from the task instructions, resulting in failure when simply following the initial plan.
-Additionally, due to the unpredictable transition dynamics, some incidents may happen during the execution and makes the initial plan non-executable.
+Additionally, due to the unpredictable transition dynamics, some incidents may happen during the execution and make the initial plan non-executable.
 To remedy these problems, existing methods introduce feedback (e.g., from success detector or scene descriptor) to reflect on the results of previous executions \cite{innermonologue,codeaspolicies,saycan}.
 However, merely informing the LLM whether a sub-goal is completed is often insufficient to correct the planning error.

 To remedy this, we propose ``describe, explain and plan'', a new interactive planning method to generate more executable and explainable plans.
 We start with rewriting the prompt into an interactive dialogue format as in ChatGPT \cite{instructGPT} so that subsequent feedback can be passed to the LLM effectively.
 The produced plan is also augmented with the preconditions and effects of each goal.
-The structured prompt improves the readability and interpretability of the plan and facilitates error-locating when the execution fails later.
-For example, we modify the original goal description \texttt{craft wooden pickaxe} into: \lstset{ basicstyle= , columns=fixed, frame=none, backgroundcolor=, keywordstyle=, numberstyle= , commentstyle=\it, stringstyle=\rmfamily\slshape, showstringspaces=false, breaklines = true, }
+The structured prompt improves the readability and interpretability of the plan and facilitates error-locating when the execution fails later, as demonstrated in Prompt~\ref{alg:prompt}.